damiensgit/gobius/QUICKSTART.md

             -   **If Empty (Default)**: If the `batchtasks.private_keys` array is left **empty** (`[]`), Gobius will **default** to using the **Main Operational Account** for all of the above operations.
         -   **Recommendation**: For most users, the default behavior is recommended.

+   **Recommendation on Account Separation**:

-   **Recommendation**: For security and clarity, it's strongly advised to use **separate, dedicated wallets** for the Main Operational role and each Validator role, rather than reusing a single personal wallet for everything.
+   -   **Security Best Practice**: For optimal security, it's generally advised to use **separate, dedicated wallets** for the Main Operational role (`blockchain.private_key`) and each Validator role (`validator_config.private_keys`), distinct from personal wallets holding significant funds.
+   -   **Recommendation for New Miners (Simplicity)**: However, for **new users starting out**, managing multiple accounts and ensuring each has the correct balance (ETH for gas, AIUS for stake/fees) can be complex.
+A simpler initial approach is to use the **same wallet address** for:
+        1. The Main Operational Account (`blockchain.private_key`)
+        2. The Validator Account (`validator_config.private_keys` - in an array like `["YOUR_KEY"]`)
+        3. The Task Owner (`strategies.automine.owner`)
+      Using the same address ensures that validator rewards, task owner rewards, stake top-ups, and task fees all flow through a single account, reducing the chance of the validator running out of AIUS needed for task fees (`automine.fee`).
+While less secure than full separation, this consolidation significantly simplifies initial setup and balance management.
+You can transition to separate accounts later as you become more familiar with the system.

    **Exporting Your Private Key (Security Warning!)**